mhtess/elephants/models/elephants-coord-simulations.md

 it is also the case that generically many of the kind possess the second property, but the flexibility of GEN’s threshold semantics enables a fewer number of the kind to possess each property (see `model-simulations-v2` for quantitative predictions).
+Note that this mapping of scope to meaning implicitly assumes that the two conjuncts have a relatively high degree of mutual exclusivity, since if they did not, neither scope would be incongruous with the world state.

 Obviously, the mutual exclusivity of any two random predicates will vary quite widely.
-Here we assume that the prior on mutual exclusivity for the two predicates is quite high, such as “living in Africa” and “living in Asia”, in order to test the range of model predictions.
+Here we assume that the prior on mutual exclusivity for the two predicates is quite high, such as “living in Africa” and “living in Asia”, consistent with the model’s implicit assumption.

 The model also assumes if group predication exists, it is only available at the NP level of coordination.
 Group predication has the effect of